widodopangestu/node-ews/README.md

 #### Specify Temp Directory:

-By default, node-ews creates a temp directory to store the xsd and wsdl file retrieved from the Exchange Web Service Server.
+By default, @egodigital/node-ews creates a temp directory to store the xsd and wsdl file retrieved from the Exchange Web Service Server.

 To override this behavior and use a persistent folder add the following to your config object.